lsst-sqre/sasquatch/docs/user-guide/influxdbsink.rst

     In InfluxDB tags values are always strings.
     Use an empty string when a tag value is missing.
+    Avoid tagging high cardinality fields such as IDs.

 Configuration
 =============

 To configure an InfluxDB Sink connector in Sasquatch, add the connector configuration to the corresponding environment in Phalanx.

-For example, in ``values-usdfdev.yaml`` the connector configuration to write Kafka topics in the ``lsst.example`` namespace to InfluxDB looks like:
+For example, in ``values-usdfdev.yaml`` the connector configuration to write topics in the ``lsst.example`` namespace to InfluxDB looks like:

 .. code:: yaml